MechMindRobotics/mecheye_ros_interface/README.md

 This service has five parameters:

 `fringeCodingMode` (string): Laser fringe coding mode to set.
-Options include 'Fast', and 'High'.
+Options include 'Fast', and 'Accurate'.
 `frameRangeStart` (int32): The laser scan field of view start position to set.
 Min: 0, Max: 100.
 frameRangeEnd - frameRangeStart >= 25
 `frameRangeEnd` (int32): The laser scan field of view end position to set.
 Min: 0, Max: 100.